zakkudo/jsdoc-redux-plugin/README.md

 - Includes links to all of the documentation for the different types on the official site
 - Includes short official descriptions from the official site inline
+- Prefills attribues for reducers and action creators to reduce repetitive typing using custom tags
+- Attributes are still overridable even if prefilled

 Install with: